SUPScientist/supscientist.github.io/cv.md

 ·	UNCW Introduction to Oceanography (OCN 150; Fall 2020, Spring 2021, Fall 2021, Spring 2023).
 ·	UNCW Smart Coasts (OCN 479; Fall 2020, 2021, 2022).
 ·	UNCW Field Methods in Oceanography (OCN 390; Spring 2021).
 ·	Applied Coastal Science and Engineering (Summer 2021, Summer 2022, Summer 2023, in prep.).
 Invited to design and teach pre-college research course for NC School of Science and Mathematics' Summer Ventures program.
-·	Center for Teaching Excellence Course Design Institute participant (summer 2022)
 ·	Invited instructor for two-week summer course: “Instrumenting our oceans for better observation: a training course on biogeochemical sensors,” Kristineberg, Sweden (2015, 19).
 I delivered four lectures and led three practical, project-based exercises for students designed to teach how oceanographic sensors function and are operated in the field.
 ·	Invited instructor for two-week summer course: “Satellite Remote Sensing” (2019).
 I delivered one week of lectures and spent two weeks teaching students with interactive lessons on Python programming for ocean satellite data analysis.
 ·	Designed and taught project-based learning portion of Observational Physical Oceanography with Prof. Fiamma Straneo.
 Students learned to make an ocean sensor package using open source code and hardware and we contributed to improvements for the GitHub repository (2019).